 Hi!
 I’m Marcus Baw.
-I’m a locum GP in the North West, with a fairly unusual portfolio career in Health IT, health hacking, Open Source and some other stuff.
-I also founded and run Leigh Hackspace and am a self-taught polyglot developer.
+I’m a locum GP and Emergency Physician in Yorkshire, with a fairly unusual portfolio career in Health IT, health hacking, Open Source and some other stuff.
+I also founded and ran Leigh Hackspace for several years before we moved to Yorkshire, and I’m a self-taught polyglot developer.

 I’ve been lucky enough to work in many areas of Health IT and Health Informatics, both in small agile setups and within large organisations.
 I have practical experience in: